2kai/kubernetes-school/todo-project/README.md

 Now every new branch of the project is deployed separately by GitHub Actions to Google Cloud and can be opened at different external IPs.

+###### Exercise 3.05

+Now when branch is deleted then its environment is also being deleted from Google Cloud.